-- (a) may require non-defaulting clearing members to provide additional funds in the event of a default of another clearing member; - (b) must ensure that clearing members have limited uncovered exposure toward the central counterparty. - (4) To determine the minimum size of the default fund and the amount of other financial resources necessary to satisfy the requirements of sub-regulations (1) and (2), taking into account group dependencies, a central counterparty must implement an internal policy framework for defining the types of extreme but plausible market conditions that could expose it to greatest risk. - (5) The framework must- - (a) be fully documented, retained and include a statement describing how the central counterparty defines extreme but plausible market conditions; - (b) be discussed by the risk committee and approved by the controlling body of the central counterparty; - (c) reflect the risk profile of the central counterparty, taking account of cross-border and cross-currency exposures where relevant; - (d) identify all the market risks to which a central counterparty would be exposed following the default of one or more clearing member, including unfavourable movements in the market prices of cleared instruments, reduced market liquidity for these instruments, and declines in the liquidation value of collateral: - (e) reflect additional risks to the central counterparty arising from the simultaneous failure of entities in the group of the defaulting clearing member; - (f) individually identify all the markets to which a central counterparty is exposed in a clearing member default scenario, and for each identified market the central counterparty must specify extreme but plausible conditions based, at least on- - (i) a range of historical scenarios, including periods of extreme market movements observed over the past 30 years, or as long as reliable data have been available, that would have exposed the central counterparty to greatest financial risk, and if a central counterparty decides that recurrence of a historical instance of large price movements is not plausible, it must justify its omission from the framework to the Authority; and
+- (a) may require non-defaulting clearing members to provide additional funds in the event of a default of another clearing member; - (b) must ensure that clearing members have limited uncovered exposure toward the central counterparty.

+(4) To determine the minimum size of the default fund and the amount of other financial resources necessary to satisfy the requirements of sub-regulations (1) and (2), taking into account group dependencies, a central counterparty must implement an internal policy framework for defining the types of extreme but plausible market conditions that could expose it to greatest risk.

+(5) The framework must-

+- (a) be fully documented, retained and include a statement describing how the central counterparty defines extreme but plausible market conditions; - (b) be discussed by the risk committee and approved by the controlling body of the central counterparty; - (c) reflect the risk profile of the central counterparty, taking account of cross-border and cross-currency exposures where relevant; - (d) identify all the market risks to which a central counterparty would be exposed following the default of one or more clearing member, including unfavourable movements in the market prices of cleared instruments, reduced market liquidity for these instruments, and declines in the liquidation value of collateral; - (e) reflect additional risks to the central counterparty arising from the simultaneous failure of entities in the group of the defaulting clearing member; - (f) individually identify all the markets to which a central counterparty is exposed in a clearing member default scenario, and for each identified market the central counterparty must specify extreme but plausible conditions based, at least on- - (i) a range of historical scenarios, including periods of extreme market movements observed over the past 30 years, or as long as reliable data have been available, that would have exposed the central counterparty to greatest financial risk, and if a central counterparty decides that recurrence of a historical instance of large price movements is not plausible, it must justify its omission from the framework to the registrar; and - (ii) a range of potential future scenarios, founded on consistent assumptions regarding market volatility and price correlation across markets and securities, drawing on both quantitative and qualitative assessments of potential market conditions; - (g) consider, quantitatively and qualitatively, the extent to which extreme price movements could occur in multiple identified markets simultaneously; and - (h) recognise that historical price correlations may breakdown in extreme but plausible market conditions.